 Philosophy of Care

 Dare to Care was established with the firm belief that all persons are entitled to live worthy lives.
 In the early stages of the program, the focus was to provide hospice care to children at the end stages of the AIDS disease.
-Our focus has since shifted to giving these children a real chance at life.
-Saving and prolonging the lives of our residents was put at the forefront of the Dare to Care program.
-The government does not subsidize anti-retroviral drugs (HIV/AIDS medication), thus Dare to Care has to bear the full cost of these prohibitively expensive drugs.
-In addition to the supply of anti-retroviral therapy, the medical condition of the children has to be monitored once they are placed on these drugs.
+Our focus has since shifted to prolonging and enriching the lives of these children.
+Dare to Care bears the full cost of the prohibitively expensive anti-retroviral drugs, as they are not government subsidized in neither Jamaica nor Zimbabwe.